 Table of Contents

-How Catania & Catania, P.A.
-Can Help After a Lyft Accident in Tampa
+How Catania and Catania Injury Lawyers Can Help After a Lyft Accident in Tampa

 Many Tampa-area residents use Lyft to get home safely on a regular basis.
 However, Lyft can’t actually guarantee a safe ride.
 Lyft drivers can cause accidents just like any other driver.